huiannie/CSC205-TA-Watson/README.md

 This is a simple starter template for CSC205 students who want to start building an intelligent Q&A agent for CSC205.

-Source: This template is modified from Watson's conversation starter kit provided by IBM under the Apache2 license.
+Source: This template is modified from Watson's conversational agent starter kit (see https://github.com/watson-developer-cloud/conversational-agent-application-starter-kit) provided by IBM under the Apache2 license.

 ### How it works